bitkong/.github/profile/README.md

 ## Getting Started

 To start using BitKong.com, simply visit the website and create an account.
-Players are required to provide only an email address and password.
+Players are required to provide only an email address.
 Once signed up, players can deposit cryptocurrency into their secure wallet and enjoy the various games offered.

 ## Contributing